lsubak/novi-interview-mini-project/README.md

 ### Submitting Your Project
 For submitting your project, you can either -
 - Fork this to your own GitHub repo and send us the link
-- Send us a Zip file containing the full solution We're good either way!
+- Send us a Zip file containing the full solution.

+We're good either way!